MeltanoLabs/tap-postgres/README.md

 Log-based replication will modify the schemas output by the tap.
 Specifically, all fields will be made nullable and non-required.
 The reason for this is that when the tap sends a message indicating that a record has been deleted, that message will leave all fields for that record (except primary keys) as null.
 The stream's schema must be capable of accomodating these messages, even if a source field in the database is not nullable.
 As a result, log-based schemas will have all fields nullable.

 Note that changing what streams are selected after already beginning log-based replication can have unexpected consequences.
-To ensure consistent output, it is best to keep selected streams the same across invocations of the tap.a
+To ensure consistent output, it is best to keep selected streams the same across invocations of the tap.

+Note also that using log-based replication will cause the replication key for all streams to be set to "_sdc_lsn", which is the Postgres LSN for the record in question.

 ### How to Set Up Log-Based Replication